marcinbln/Joke_Teller/README.md

    + An Android app that fetches jokes from the GCE module and passes them to the Android Library for display
 * App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library, GCE module is deployed locally.
 * Project contains paid/free flavors.
 The free flavour shows interstitial ad before showing a joke.
 The paid flavor has no ads and no unnecessary dependencies.
-* Gradle task created to start the GCE dev server, run all the Android tests, and shut down the dev server.
+* Custom Gradle task to start the GCE dev server, run all the Android tests, and shut down the dev server.